ZeusWPI/hydra/api-resto-02.md

 | `open` | If set to `true`, the resto is open, otherwise not.
 If set to `false`, none of the fields below are present.<br><br>Note that this is no guarantee: some days (like the weekends) are simply not present in the output.
 | `vegetables` | A list of available vegetables.
 | `meals` | A list of meal objects (see below).
+| `message` | Optional field containing a message to be displayed.
+Used for exceptional closures or changes in the menu.
+For example, if `open` is `false`, the message could be an explanation for the closure.

 A meal object consists of: